Planning your installation

 Sample deployments for Event Manager

 A number of sample configurations are available when installing Event Endpoint Management on which you can base your deployment.
-There are samples for both the Event Manager and the Event Gateway.
 These range from smaller deployments for non-production development or general experimentation to deployments that can handle a production workload.

 If you are installing on the OpenShift Container Platform or on other Kubernetes platforms, the following samples are available: